Sqooba/sq-conf/readme.md

 # Sq-Conf

-SqConf is a thin wrapper for typesafe-config library ("com.typesafe.config" % "1.3.3") that was mainly created to make running applications running on containers easier.
+SqConf is a thin wrapper for typesafe-config library ("com.typesafe.config" % "1.3.3") that was mainly created to make configuring applications running on containers easier.
 Mainly overriding values from environment variables is made easier, no need to specifically define this in config.
 Also key does not need to exist in the config in the first place.